viniciusLambert/MNIST_CNN/README.md

 # MNIST_CNN
-using a cnn to classify the MNIST dataset
+A cnn to classify the MNIST dataset

+It's inspired on udacity "Intro to machine learning course"